Etching: Callot's innovations: échoppe, hard ground, stopping-out

 Callot also appears to have been responsible for an improved, harder, recipe for the etching ground, using lute-makers' varnish rather than a wax-based formula.
 This enabled lines to be more deeply bitten, prolonging the life of the plate in printing, and also greatly reducing the risk of "foul-biting", where acid gets through the ground to the plate where it is not intended to, producing spots or blotches on the image.
 Previously the risk of foul-biting had always been at the back of an etcher's mind, preventing too much time on a single plate that risked being ruined in the biting process.
 Now etchers could do the highly detailed work that was previously the monopoly of engravers, and Callot made full use of the new possibilities.

 Callot also made more extensive and sophisticated use of multiple "stoppings-out" than previous etchers had done.
 This is the technique of letting the acid bite lightly over the whole plate, then stopping-out those parts of the work which the artist wishes to keep light in tone by covering them with ground before bathing the plate in acid again.
 He achieved unprecedented subtlety in effects of distance and light and shade by careful control of this process.
 Most of his prints were relatively small—up to about six inches or 15 cm on their longest dimension, but packed with detail.

 One of his followers, the Parisian Abraham Bosse, spread Callot's innovations all over Europe with the first published manual of etching, which was translated into Italian, Dutch, German and English.

 The 17th century was the great age of etching, with Rembrandt, Giovanni Benedetto Castiglione and many other masters.
 In the 18th century, Piranesi, Tiepolo and Daniel Chodowiecki were the best of a smaller number of fine etchers.

-In the 19th and early 20th century, the Etching revival produced a host of lesser artists, but no really major figures.
+In the mid-19th century interest in etching revived, especially in Britain and France, partly as a reaction against the industrial associations of lithography and reproductive engraving: because the design was drawn into a wax ground rather than cut into the plate, etching was seen as closer to drawing and to the artist's own hand.
+In 1862 the publisher Alfred Cadart and the printer Auguste Delâtre founded the Société des Aquafortistes to promote the medium; its members included Félix Bracquemond, and Charles Meryon's views of Paris served the movement as a model.
+The etching revival spread to Britain and the United States.
+James McNeill Whistler, who made nearly 500 etchings over five decades, published the Thames Set in 1871 and two sets of Venice etchings in the 1880s; the Metropolitan Museum of Art describes him as among the most inventive and influential printmakers in history.
+Through Eugène Delâtre, whose colour etching influenced Pablo Picasso's first prints, the revival carried etching into 20th-century modernism.
 Etching is still widely practiced today.